-a) Subject to any adjustment pursuant to Section 6(c), grants of Awards are subject to the following limitations:

-- (i) the aggregate number of Shares as to which Awards may be granted shall not exceed 4,900,000 over the life of the Plan, disregarding any Awards that are canceled, expire or are surrendered without exercise. - (ii) In addition, awards may be granted with respect to the following: any Shares available for grants under the Prior Plan that have not been committed for issuance under grants made under the Prior Plan; any Shares that are represented by grants or portions of grants made under the Plan or the Prior Plan that are forfeited, expire or are canceled without the issuance of Shares; and any Shares that may be tendered, either actually or by attestation, by a person as full or partial payment made to the Company in connection with the exercise of any stock option under the Plan or the Prior Plan. - (iii) The aggregate number of Shares that may be represented by Awards granted to any one individual under Sections 7(b), 7(c), 7(d) and 7(e) of the Plan shall not exceed 1,500,000 over the life of the Plan, disregarding any Awards that are canceled, expire or are surrendered without exercise. - (iv) The aggregate number of Shares that may be used in settlement of Awards pursuant to Section 7(d) of the Plan shall not exceed 30% of total number of Shares available under this Section 6(a). - b) EXCLUSIONS AND SOURCE OF SHARES -- Any Shares issued, and any Awards that are granted through the assumption of, or in substitution for, outstanding awards previously granted by an acquired entity shall not be counted against the Shares available for Awards under the Plan.
+- a) Subject to any adjustment pursuant to Section 6(c), grants of Awards are subject to the following limitations: - (i) the aggregate number of Shares as to which Awards may be granted shall not exceed 4,900,000. - (ii) In addition, awards may be granted with respect to the following: any Shares available for grants under the Prior Plan that have not been committed for issuance under grants made under the Prior Plan; any Shares that are represented by grants or portions of grants made under the Plan or the Prior Plan that are forfeited, expire or are canceled without the issuance of Shares; and any Shares that may be tendered, either actually or by attestation, by a person as full or partial payment made to the Company in connection with the exercise of any stock option under the Plan or the Prior Plan. - (iii) The aggregate number of Shares that may be represented by Awards granted to any one individual under Sections 7(b), 7(c), 7(d) and 7(e) of the Plan shall not exceed 1,500,000 over the life of the Plan. - (iv) The aggregate number of Shares that may be used in settlement of Awards pursuant to Section 7(d) of the Plan shall not exceed 30% of total number of Shares available under this Section 6(a). - b) EXCLUSIONS AND SOURCE OF SHARES -- Any Shares issued, and any Awards that are granted through the assumption of, or in substitution for, outstanding awards previously granted by an acquired entity shall not be counted against the Shares available for Awards under the Plan.
 No fractional Shares shall be issued under the Plan.
 Cash may be paid in lieu of any fractional Shares in settlements of awards under the Plan. - c) ADJUSTMENTS -- In the event of any stock dividend, stock split, combination or exchange of equity securities, merger, consolidation, recapitalization, spin-off or other distribution (other than normal cash dividends) of Company's assets to stockholders, or any other change affecting Shares or Share price the Committee in its discretion may make such proportionate adjustments as it may deem appropriate to reflect such change with respect to: (i) the limitations on the numbers of Shares that may be issued and represented by Awards as set forth in Section 6(a); (ii) each outstanding Award; and (iii) the exercise price per Share for any outstanding Options, SARs or similar Awards.

-7. AWARDS
+AWARDS